LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 Lambda alerts module can be updated to include your Lambda function in the common alerts setup.

 **Please note** the Lambda's log group must exist on production account for the module deployment to succeed.
-Log group will be creared automatically as soon as the Lambda outputs something to the Cloudwatch logs for the first time.
+Log group will be created automatically as soon as the Lambda outputs something to the Cloudwatch logs for the first time.

 To setup automated alarms please add a new module to the [41-lambda-failure-alarms.tf](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/core/42-lambda-alarms-handler.tf) file by copying one of the existing modules and updating the values as described below.
 Here's a sample module:
 ```